thomasaimondy/SBP/SBP_SNN_pBP_Python/README.md

 # sbp-pseudo-BP

-spiking-mlp corresponds to the trials of Fig S4D and the results of SNU and STBP in Fig S3.
+Spiking-mlp corresponds to the trials of Fig S4D and the results of SNU and STBP in Fig S3.

 `train.py` is the main process.